learn-tdd-in/learntdd.in/react-native/index.md

 $ detox init -r jest
 ```

-We need to make one tweak to the generated test file to work with Expo:
+One of the files this command generates is a sample test file, `e2e/firstTest.spec.js`.
+We need to make one tweak to this file for it to work with Expo:

 ```diff
 +const { reloadApp } = require('detox-expo-helpers');